kaveh6161/github-final-project/README.md

 # github-final-project
-Final project of IBM Git course on Coursera
+Final project of IBM Git course on Coursera.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.